North Carolina Counseling License Requirements

 What program should I take to become a professional counselor in North Carolina?

-The North Carolina Board of Licensed Professional Counselors (NCBLPC) does not provide a list of approved programs for LPC licensure, but it does specify that the program must be at least 60 credits and accredited by either a regional organization or recognized by both the Council for Higher Education Accreditation (CHEA) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The North Carolina Marriage and Family Therapy Board (NCMFTB) does not provide a list of approved programs either, but the program must be accredited by a regional body, such as the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The North Carolina Board of Licensed Clinical Mental Health Counselors (NCBLCMHC or the Board) does not provide a list of approved programs for LCMHC licensure, but it does specify that the program must be at least 60 credits and accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The North Carolina Marriage and Family Therapy Licensure Board (NCMFTB) does not provide a list of approved programs either, but the program must be COAMFTE-accredited or substantially equivalent.
 For school counselor licensure, the DOE states the degree should be completed at a nationally-accredited institution.
-The North Carolina Substance Abuse Professional Practice Board provides a list of approved programs that enables candidates to accelerate licensure, although completion of one of these programs is not required.
+The North Carolina Addiction Specialist Professional Practice Board (NCASPPB) provides a list of approved programs that enables candidates to accelerate licensure, although completion of one of these programs is not required.

 Do I need a master’s degree to become a substance abuse counselor in North Carolina?

-The North Carolina Substance Abuse Professional Practice Board (NCSAPPB) issues two types of substance abuse counseling licensure.
-The Certified Substance Abuse Counselor license does not require a master’s degree.
+The NCASPPB issues two types of substance abuse counseling licensure.
+The Certified Alcohol and Drug Counselor (CADC) license does not require a master’s degree.
 In fact, the minimum requirement is a high school diploma.
-CSACs can provide substance abuse counseling, assessments, and services under the supervision of approved LCASs.
-Prospective CSACs must complete at least 6,000 hours of supervised substance abuse counseling work experience, 270 clock hours of approved education, including 190 hours of substance abuse training, and pass the IC&RC Alcohol and Drug Counselor exam.
+CADCs can provide substance abuse counseling, assessments, and services under the supervision of approved LCASs.
+Prospective CADCs must complete at least 6,000 hours of supervised substance abuse counseling work experience, and 270 clock hours of approved education, including 190 hours of substance abuse training, and pass the IC&RC Alcohol and Drug Counselor exam.
+LCASs, however, do need a qualifying master’s degree in order to practice independently.

-What type of coursework should I take to become an LPC in North Carolina?
+What type of coursework should I take to become an LCMHC in North Carolina?

-The North Carolina Board of Licensed Professional Counselors (NCBLPC) specifies that applicants must have at least three credit hours in the following nine subjects: helping relationships in counseling, professional orientation to counseling, human growth and development theories in counseling, social and cultural foundations in counseling, group counseling theories and processes, career counseling and lifestyle development, assessment in counseling, research and program evaluation, and counseling practicum and internship.
+The NCBLCMHC specifies that applicants must have at least three credit hours in the following nine subjects: helping relationships in counseling, professional orientation to counseling, human growth and development theories in counseling, social and cultural foundations in counseling, group counseling theories and processes, career counseling and lifestyle development, assessment in counseling, research and program evaluation, and counseling practicum and internship.

 Do I need to work as a teacher before seeking school counseling licensure in North Carolina?